 If you have the habit of always writing in the first person, get rid of it.
-Writing in third person also has its strengths and is crucial in academic writing.
+Writing in third person also has its strengths and is crucial in expert writing.

 Why Should You Choose Writing in Third Person?